 From the exterior, Hudgen's home could pass for a Mediterranean mansion with its stark white paint color, curved staircase, arched window features, and balconies.
 There's also plenty of fresh greenery, including tall trees, crawling vines, and wild hedges.
 It's begging you to go inside.

 In the kitchen, you'll find numerous noteworthy elements.
 First, a pewter green shade of paint coats the cabinetry, contrasting with additional upper cabinets painted in a traditional white color.
 Diverging from the hardwood floors found in other spaces on the property, the kitchen floor features tile in a terra cotta shade of burnt orange, which only adds to the Mediterranean feel of the home.
-There's also dark granite countertops on both the main counters and the lagoon shaped kitchen island.
+There are also dark granite countertops on both the main counters and the lagoon-shaped kitchen island.
 Paired with coffered ceilings and other stone elements, the space feels decidedly European.

 Out on one of the property's multiple balconies, you can take in views of both the lush canyon and the metropolitan city.
 Even this small outdoor space has been decorated to fit in with the rest of the home's stylish décor.
 It features wicker chairs topped with cushions that sit on top of a large square-tiled floor.
 Arched columns and a Moroccan hanging lantern contribute to the Mediterranean décor that's so prominently featured throughout the home.